 - Health care frauds: Fraudsters are offering free (and phony) coronavirus testing to obtain Medicare or other healthcare insurance information, which they use to submit false claims for benefits.

-- Fake services: Fraudsters advertise a service,such as HVAC duct cleaning, as a way to "protect" your home and family form the virus.
+- Fake services: Fraudsters advertise a service, such as HVAC duct cleaning, as a way to "protect" your home and family from the virus.

 - Phishing: Fraudsters are posing as representatives from well-known institutions, such as the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), in order to trick victims into downloading malware or providing personal identifying and financial information.